There is a debate in the world about the usefulness and alleged obscene amounts of money earned by some professions.

 A good real estate agent will continue to learn and hone their skills over their career: others will plod along, lasting maybe a year in a job they were never suited to but were drawn to by the promise of unlimited earning capacity, total work/life freedom and other shiny concepts that can’t be delivered without massive effort and constant hard work.

-We also have one of the highest churn rates of new staff and broken dreams as an industry (there is always fresh meet for the grinder in the real estate industry).
+We also have one of the highest churn rates of new staff and broken dreams as an industry (there is always fresh meat for the grinder in the real estate industry).

 - These agents don’t have a clear plan, methods, they have no idea about online/offline marketing, limited systems, and struggle to show a track record of success.

 - You will not see their marketing and sign boards on a regular basis.

 3. The bad